awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-lets-encrypt-certificates-with-wordpress.md

    ```
    _acme-challenge.example.com
    ```
-![\[MXTookbox TXT record lookup.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cdafd3c2a6d9edfefee89eda217b0068/images/amazon-lightsail-mxtoobox-text-record-lookup.png)
+![\[MXToolbox TXT record lookup.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-mxtoobox-text-record-lookup.png)

 1. Choose **TXT Lookup** to run the check\.

 1. One of the following responses occurs:
-   + If your TXT records have propagated to the internet’s DNS, you see a response similar to the one shown in the following screenshot\.
+   + If your TXT records have propagated to the Internet’s DNS, you see a response similar to the one shown in the following screenshot\.
 Close the browser window and continue to the [next section](#complete-the-lets-encrypt-certificate-request-wordpress) of this tutorial\.
-![\[Confirmation that TXT records propagated.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cdafd3c2a6d9edfefee89eda217b0068/images/amazon-lightsail-mxtoobox-propagated-text-record-lookup.png)
+![\[Confirmation that TXT records propagated.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-mxtoobox-propagated-text-record-lookup.png)
-   + If your TXT records have not propagated to the internet’s DNS, you see a **DNS Record not found** response\.
+   + If your TXT records have not propagated to the Internet’s DNS, you see a **DNS Record not found** response\.
 Confirm that you added the correct DNS records to your domains’ DNS zone\.
 If you added the correct records, wait a while longer to let your domain’s DNS records propagate, and run the TXT lookup again\.

 ## Step 6: Complete the Let’s Encrypt SSL certificate request<a name="complete-the-lets-encrypt-certificate-request-wordpress"></a>